mohamedissack/Blog-website/README.md

   export MAIL_USERNAME=<your-email-address>
   export MAIL_PASSWORD=<your-email-password>
   export SECRET_KEY=<your-secret-key>
-Edit the configuration instance in manage.py by commenting on production instance and uncommenting development instance
+Edit the configuration instance in manage.py by commenting on production instance and un commenting development instance

 To run the application, in your terminal: